 By: Michael Mandarino, Follow South Jersey Managing Editor

-Indoor dining, casinos, gyms/fitness clubs, and other indoor and outdoor recreational businesses will all have the current 50% capacity limits lifted two weeks from this Wednesday.
-Additionally, New Jersey will lift the current 500-person general outdoor capacity limit on May 19, a move that will allow summer staples like festivals and fireworks displays take place without capacity limits.
+Today, indoor dining, casinos, gyms/fitness clubs, and other indoor and outdoor recreational businesses will all have their current 50% capacity limits lifted.
+Additionally, New Jersey will lift the current 500-person general outdoor capacity limit today, a move that will allow summer staples like festivals and fireworks displays take place without capacity limits.
 New Jersey’s general indoor social gathering limit, which applies to events like house parties, will be increased to 50 people on May 19.

 “We feel confident in moving up this timetable by three days, given the accelerated progress we are seeing in our vaccination program, hospital metrics, and lower daily case counts,” Gov. Murphy said.

-Last week, Gov. Murphy said he anticipated New Jersey’s COVID-19 reopening effort to accelerate after he made his first “major” announcement regarding the state’s reopening.
-He also noted that these changes will take effect as long as New Jersey’s COVID-19 metrics continue to trend in the right direction, and he expects the state to “hit this May 19 target date with a bullseye” based on the progress it has made in the fight against COVID-19 so far.
+At the end of April, Gov. Murphy said he anticipated New Jersey’s COVID-19 reopening effort to accelerate after he made his first “major” announcement regarding the state’s reopening.
+He also noted that these changes would take effect as long as New Jersey’s COVID-19 metrics continue to trend in the right direction, and he expects the state to “hit this May 19 target date with a bullseye” based on the progress it has made in the fight against COVID-19 so far.
+Gov. Murphy signed the executive order to officially institute these changes on May 13.

 In addition to the measures taken to reopen the state, Gov. Murphy announced a list of plans called “Operation Jersey Summer” to encourage hesitant New Jerseyans to get inoculated with the COVID-19 vaccine.
 The “Shot for a Beer” program, which will allow New Jersey residents aged 21 and older to get a free beer at participating bars across the state, is part of “Operation Jersey Summer” along with the opening of all COVID-19 vaccine mega sites across the state to walk-in appointments, an email campaign, and the making of localized COVID-19 vaccine data available, among other measures.